 How to Travel from Tbilisi to Batumi

-There are five main options (unless you fancy a long-distance walk!) for travelling between Tbilisi and Batumi: bus, train, taxi, car or flight.
-The total distance from Tbilisi to Batumi is 381km.
+There are five main options (unless you fancy a long-distance walk!) for travelling between Tbilisi and Batumi: bus, train, taxi or driving.

 There are two main options for travelling between Tbilisi and Batumi by bus: a marshrutka (minibus) or a regular coach.